investindex/Advanced/README.md

 Again, this allocation heavily overweights value stocks and is very different than VT.
 BLNDX holds cap-weighted stocks in developed markets.
 To reach an 18% allocation of BLNDX, which has a minimum investment of $25K, one would need a total portfolio of nearly $139K.
 The other share class of the same fund, REMIX, has a minimum investment of only $2.5K but a higher expense ratio.

+You could throw in [DBMF](https://imgpfunds.com/im-dbi-managed-futures-strategy-etf/) if you're comfortable with active management (in this case, the expense ratio is _lower_ than the more passive funds!).
+You could allocate (say) 12% each to KMLM, DBMF, and BLNDX.

 &nbsp;

 &nbsp;